aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 A popular method of distributing streaming telemetry is to take the telemetry data and output it to a Kafka topic so it can be further reacted upon.

-This lab will leverage the telegraf container to take streaming telemetry.
-from two cEOS lab devices from their gNMI interfaces and output the data to a Kafka topic.
+This lab will leverage the Telegraf container to take streaming telemetry from two cEOS lab devices from their gNMI interfaces and output the data to a Kafka topic.

 ## Prerequisite